-- 37. For cases to be heard in London, as soon as the Court fee required to continue the proceedings has been paid, the list office will send the parties with a window of suitable dates (by email), and encourage them to agree a mutually convenient date for the hearing. - 38.
-The Court will offer the parties 3 dates, within the relevant timescale set in Practice Direction 54D.
-Hearing dates for significant cases are chosen by reference to the availability of a judge authorised to hear such cases.
-If parties are unable to agree one of the 3 dates provided, the case will be listed for hearing without further reference to the parties.
-See further, paragraphs 20 24 above.
-The appointment to fix procedure is used only when necessary. - 39.
+- 39. Final hearings will be listed following the practice and principles above at paragraphs 19 23, and the following additional matters. - 40.
+For cases to be heard in London, as soon as the Court fee required to continue the proceedings has been paid the List Office will inform the parties by email of a window of suitable dates, and encourage them to agree a mutually convenient date for the hearing. - 41.
+The List Office will seek to offer the parties 3 dates, within the relevant timescale set in Practice Direction 54D.
+Hearing dates for significant cases are governed by the availability of a judge authorised to hear such cases.
+If parties are unable to agree one of the dates provided, the case will be listed for hearing without further reference to the parties.
+The appointment to fix procedure is used only when necessary.

 The circuit offices generally apply the same policy.